Decawave/uwb-apps/README.md

 ```

-3. Download the Apache Mynewt Core and Mynewt DW1000 Core package.

-Currently mynewt-dw1000-core is a private repo and as such requires an extra step to provide authorization.
-See (https://mynewt.apache.org/latest/os/tutorials/repo/private_repo/) for a how to guide.
-Note with newt version 1.3.0, I have only had sucess with the project.yml approach to private repos.
+3. Download the apache-mynewt-core and mynewt-dw1000-core package, both are dependent repos of the mynewt-rtls-apps project are automaticaly cloned by the newt tools.

 ```no-highlight
     $ newt install